johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 In this individual exercise, you will analyze how developers have changed an open-source repository over time.
 You will adapt a starter script, collect file and contributor activity, and visualize the results.

 Apply the Git and GitHub workflow practiced in Part 1.
-Create or claim an issue, work on a uniquely named branch, make focused commits, and push your work to your fork.
-You will add the Part 3 executive summary to the same branch before opening the final pull request.
+Create or claim an issue, work on a uniquely named branch, make focused commits, and push your work to your GitHub repository.
+For most students, this will be their fork; for the repository owner, it will be the team repository.

 A teammate will review the completed pull request containing your Part 2 and Part 3 work.